From Albania to Brooklyn Heights Valedictorian

 "I wanted to be near those skyscrapers, to be immersed in a cultural melting pot, but to also be part of something that respected tradition and carried an air of respect."

-As valedictorian, Kejsi's credentials are numerous.
+Kejsi's Valedictory credentials are numerous.
 She is a member of the Duns Scotus Honor Society, Sigma Beta Delta (International Honors Society for Business, Management and Administration), Alpha Lambda Delta (Freshman Honor Society), and the National Honor Society.
 A Management major with a minor in Marketing and concentration in Finance, she was President of the Information Technology Club, Treasurer of the Entrepreneur Club and a member of the Investment Club, International Students Committee, and the Troupers.
 She was also honored by her fellow students with the John F. Kennedy and Martin Luther King, Jr. Memorial Award and the Emerging Student Leader Award.